-Insurance Premium and Transfer Increases
+Insurance Premium Increases

-This increase includes a 7.5% Increase in insurance premiums based upon estimated market losses nationwide, and anticipated increases for the continuation of School Resource Officers (SRO's).
+Projecting a 7.5% Increase in insurance premiums based upon estimated market losses nationwide.

 Yancey Savings (-11.17 FTE)

 This represents the savings associated with the closing of Yancey Elementary School for the current fiscal year.
 Existing staff that were working at Yancey were reassigned to vacancies or to address growth within the division.